Matej Delač: Return to Inter Zaprešić

 On 10 January 2013, Delač returned to boyhood club Inter Zaprešić on loan for the remainder of the 2012–13 campaign.
-On 15 February 2013, Delač made his Inter Zaprešić return in their 1–0 home defeat against Zadar.
-Delač went onto feature thirteen more times for the Croatian side in their unsuccessful relegation fight before returning to Chelsea.
+On 15 February 2013, he made his Inter Zaprešić return in their 1–0 home defeat against Zadar.
+He went onto feature thirteen more times for the Croatian side in their unsuccessful relegation fight before returning to Chelsea.

 Loan to Vojvodina

 In July 2013, Delač joined Serbian side Vojvodina on a season-long loan.
-On 25 July 2013, Delač made his Vojvodina debut 3–1 victory against Hungarian side Honvéd in a UEFA Europa League qualifying tie.
-On 11 August 2013, Delač made his league debut for the Serbian side in their 0–0 draw with Donji Srem.
+On 25 July 2013, he made his Vojvodina debut 3–1 victory against Hungarian side Honvéd in a UEFA Europa League qualifying tie.
+On 11 August 2013, he made his league debut for the Serbian side in their 0–0 draw with Donji Srem.
 Having established himself as a first choice keeper, Delač played an instrumental role in helping Vojvodina reach play-off round of 2013–14 UEFA Europa League, where Vojvodina lost to Moldovan side Sheriff Tiraspol.
 At the same time he quickly became a crowd favorite.
 Midway through the first half of the season, Delač lost his place as a starting keeper.
 By the end of December, he decided to cut his stay in Novi Sad short, and return to Chelsea.